-Before we dive into how to use the various marketing channels it is important to understand that marketing should not be looked at as a war of attrition.
+Before we dive into how to use the various marketing channels, it is important to understand that marketing should not be seen as a war of attrition.

-Another option is to write link-bait content to get other sites to link to your evergreen content.
+Another option is to write link-bait content to entice other sites to link to your evergreen content.

-Another way to stand our and get noticed is to be a brand authority.
+Another way to stand out and get noticed is to be a brand authority.

 Or you may want to consider writing a book to be know as an expert.

-When you have a brochure that advertises your product or service, a take-one box placed where your prospects frequent is another very effective way to have customers self-identify themselves and gives you the ability to measure your location choice based on the number of brochures that are taken by prospects.
+When you have a brochure that advertises your products or services, a take-one box in places frequented by your prospects is another very effective way to have customers self-identify themselves and give you the ability to measure your location choice, based on the number of brochures that are taken by prospects.

 Brand Awareness is vital for any business.
 Brand Awareness has two goals.
 The first is moving the knowledge of your product or service from the unknown or unconscious mind to the conscious mind.
 The second is making a positive association with the brand.

-According to John Jantsch in his book “Duct Tape Marketing” a customer needs to Know, Like, and Trust you to make a purchase.
+According to John Jantsch’s book “Duct Tape Marketing”, a customer needs to Know, Like, and Trust you to make a purchase.
 Brand awareness helps with the “Know” part and may contribute to the “Like” part of your marketing effort.

 A prospective client’s awareness of your brand aids in the sales conversation but does not necessarily produce a sale.
 Brand awareness helps to associate the company’s name with the brand’s message.
 Brand awareness requires a constant effort and cannot be done just a few times and abandoned because it has not produced sales.

-If the prospective customer is aware of your product and thinks positively about it, it is infinitely more likely that that s/he will buy from the company when they become viable buyers.
+If the prospective customer is aware of your product and thinks positively about it, it is infinitely more likely that they will buy from the company when they become viable buyers.
 When it comes to sales, direct marketing alone without any brand awareness is far more difficult.